Diagnostic Medical Imaging

 - Identify diagnostic quality images and correct non-quality images accordingly

-- Utilize professional judgment in delivering patient care
+- Demonstrate professional behavior in delivering patient care

 Program Entry Requirements: